Carlsbad Caverns National Park Itinerary

 Hotels near Carlsbad Caverns

-($) Super 8 by Wyndham Carlsbad is 2-star hotel great for families.
+($) Super 8 by Wyndham Carlsbad is a 2-star hotel great for families.
 It offers free continental breakfast, free WiFi, and free parking.
-It is a very clean & comfortable hotel with good price.
+It is a very clean & comfortable hotel with a good price.
 So, you can book it here.

 Carlsbad Cavern Camping

 As you know, we love RVs, so in Carlsbad Caverns National Park Itinerary we also suggest the best places to stay.
 There is no overnight lodging or campgrounds in Carlsbad Caverns National Park.
 Primitive camping is allowed in the backcountry only and requires a free permit, which is issued at the park’s visitor center when you arrive.
 There is no possibility to reserve it in advance.
+Check Backcountry Camping Permit Terms and Conditions on the park’s website.

 Overnight RV parking is not permitted in the park.